ersilia-os/ersilia/documentation/README_Harshita.md

 **You can also follow the **installation instructions** from the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/quick-start/installation).**

-Now moving to Next Section
+Now moving to Next Section : Models

+### Types of Models

+The Ersilia Model Hub contains the following AI/ML model categories, sorted by increasing complexity:
+1. Pre-trained literature models
+2. Re-trained literature models
+3. In-house models trained on relevant datasets
+4. Models built in collaboration

+To know more about them, visit [this](https://ersilia.gitbook.io/ersilia-book/#types-of-models)

 #### Model Generation